 We love salsa spooned on our favorite Mexican meals, including fajitas, burritos, tacos, enchiladas, and as a dip for tortilla chips.
 Salsa is also delicious added to scrambled eggs, stirred into cooked rice, and layered on burgers and sandwiches.

-Tips for Making Tomato Jalapeño Salsa
+Tips for Making Jalapeño Salsa

 As with any preserved product, select good quality vegetables at the peak of ripeness with no signs of rot or disease.
 Tomatoes should be evenly ripe with firm flesh that gives slightly when pressed.
-Jalapeño peppers should have no damage or soft spots.
+Jalapeno peppers should have no damage or soft spots.
 Fresh onions feel hard when you squeeze them and should have tight papery skins.

 Use Paste Tomatoes for a Thick Salsa